petrussola/ua-job-portal/src/pages/jobs/job-1.md

 ---
+layout: ../../layouts/MarkdownJobLayout.astro
 title: "Senior React Developer at Experlogix"
 pubDate: 2024-10-04
-description: "Senior React Developer at Experlogix"
+companyDescription: "Experlogix is a leading provider of Configure Price Quote (CPQ) solutions, dedicated to enhancing the digital commerce experience for businesses worldwide.
+We specialize in delivering innovative tools that streamline the sales process, empowering our clients to configure complex products and services with ease.
+As we continue to push the boundaries of what’s possible, we’re integrating advanced AI technologies to create more intuitive and powerful user experiences."
 location: "Remote"
-author: "Katya"
 url: "https://experlogix.bamboohr.com/careers/310"
 tags: ["react", "frontend", "experlog"]
 ---

-# Senior React Developer

-Experlogix is a leading provider of Configure Price Quote (CPQ) solutions, dedicated to enhancing the digital commerce experience for businesses worldwide.
-We specialize in delivering innovative tools that streamline the sales process, empowering our clients to configure complex products and services with ease.
-As we continue to push the boundaries of what's possible, we're integrating advanced AI technologies to create more intuitive and powerful user experiences.

 ## Job description